 Aside from privacy and security, ExpressVPN also does well with streaming.
 It unblocks many regions of Netflix, although not as many as Surfshark (see our ExpressVPN vs Surfshark comparison for more details).
 You can use ExpressVPN with all major streaming devices, including Smart TVs, tablets, computers, and Android TV boxes.
 ExpressVPN even offers a dedicated Amazon app and is one of the best VPNs for Firestick and Fire TV.

 Below is the ExpressVPN Android app in action.
-It is clean, minimal, and was very reliable in our testing.
+It is clean, minimal, and was very reliable in our tests.

 Unlike with NordVPN, ExpressVPN offers server selection with a list, rather than a world map.
 There are pros and cons to each layout.
 For a more detailed discussion of differences, see the NordVPN vs ExpressVPN comparison guide.